 Getting closure and moving on

-Ladies, let me tell you this: looking forclosure is another form of ‘not wanting to let go’.
+Let me tell you this: looking for closure is another form of ‘not wanting to let go’.
 Instead of coming to terms that the relationship is over, you have created this list of unanswered questions you feel like you are ENTITLED to get answers for.
 And the harder you are holding on to the relationship, the more questions you probably have.

-Unfortunately, getting answers to those questions does not and will not work, because the more answers you will get, the more questions you will have in the end!
+Unfortunately, getting answers to those questions does not and will not work, because the more answers you will get, the more questions you will have.
 More answers will generate more questions, and if you have troubles moving on with only having 10 questions unanswered at this time, how are you supposed to move on with having an additional 100 later?

 Trying to get closure via getting answers is like sticking your hand into boiling water – the longer you keep doing it, the more it hurts.
 The sooner you realize it, the less emotional damage will be done, and the faster you will move on.